schmidward/website-deploy/README.md

 ## Development Log/Narrative

-I started this project intending to use React (and there's even evidence of it if you check out the `react-version` folder.)
-So why change to Svelte?
+I started this project intending to use React, but on the third itiration of the project I decided to switch the frontend framework to Svelte.
+So why make the change?

 The key reason is becasue I wanted to experiment with the tailwindscss and loading that processor into a react framework was more arduous than I expected.